grow-ai-like-a-child/bbl2bib/README.md

 - Check the examples directory for sample input/output files
 - Use `--verbose` flag for detailed parsing information
 - Report issues on GitHub with sample BBL content

-## Acknowledgments

-This tool was created to help researchers and students recover bibliography data from compiled LaTeX documents when original BIB files are lost or unavailable.